• Skip to primary navigation

 The sticky rice would then be fluffy and soft once it is cooked.
 You will also notice that the mixture will be sticky:

-mixing the vegan filipino champorado with a green ladle
+mixing the vegan filipino champorado with green spoon

 Allow it to cool, then serve.
 You can add more almond milk or more sugar if you prefer a creamier and sweeter champorado. 🙂